Progressive with Purpose: Guiding Progressive Inpainting DNNs through Context and Structure: Evaluation Results

 \subsubsection{Removing the Reinpainting Component}

 Using the same removing strategy once again, the reinpainting component is removed while keeping the GLE module.
-It is hypothesized that reinpainting has the ability to fill larger holes by accessing features from neighboring iterations.
+This setting is labelled as Reinpainting-1 in Table~\ref{Tab:Ablation}.
+It is hypothesized that reinpainting has the ability to fill large holes by accessing features from neighboring iterations.
 The results in Table~\ref{Tab:Ablation} verify that hypothesis to some extent; removing the reinpainting component degrades the performance of the architecture despite the presence of the GLE module.